apronai/apron-dataset/README.md

 This repository provides all relevant information and utility scripts of the Apron Dataset, which focuses on training and evaluating classification and detection models for airport-apron logistics.
 A detailed description can be found in the corresponding [publication](https://openaccess.thecvf.com/content/ACCV2022W/MLCSA/papers/Steininger_Towards_Scene_Understanding_for_Autonomous_Operations_on_Airport_Aprons_ACCVW_2022_paper.pdf).
-The image data and annotations will be available soon at [wilddash.cc/aprondataset](https://wilddash.cc/aprondataset).
+The image data and annotations is available on request at [wilddash.cc/aprondataset](https://wilddash.cc/aprondataset).

 ## Annotation format